-Go to the toolbar, click Components, scroll to see the CONTENT items, and then click Frame.
+Go to the toolbar, click Components, scroll to the Content items, and then click Frame.

 Position the frame component over the top-right corner of the bar chart.

-Click PROPERTIES, click TEXT, and then change the Title Text property of the frame to About this chart.
+In the Properties window, go to the Text tab and change the Title Text property of the frame to About this chart.

 3.3.
 Add a label on top of the frame